-2023 INITIATIVES
+STRATEGIC INITIATIVES

-Building on the success of the infill drilling program at Plymouth and initial drilling program at North Hartford in 2022, the Company is continuing with an aggressive drilling program in 2023 with a goal of upgrading the Plymouth resource estimate to a feasibility level Reserve category and establishing a preliminary resource at North Hartford in the Measured and Indicated category.
-A drilling program at North Hartford commenced in February as a first step in furtherance of this plan.
+Building on the success of the infill drilling program at Plymouth and initial drilling program at North Hartford in 2022, the Company conducted an aggressive drilling program in 2023 with a goal of establishing a preliminary resource at North Hartford in the Measured and Indicated category.
+A drilling program at North Hartford was completed in the spring of 2023 as a first step in furtherance of this plan.